gbraich/STAT545-hw-Braich-Gurneet/README.md

 ***

 ### About Me
 I am a first year PhD student at the Institute of Resources, Environment and Sustainability.
 I've spent the last four years living and working in Edmonton, Alberta.
 I am originally from Calgary.
+I enjoy travelling, outdoor activities, gardening and reading.
+I have recently taken up powerlifting.

 ***
 ### Research Interests